nicholascarey/respfun/README.md

 ### Contents

-Currently there are four functions.
-The most advanced one (though that’s not saying much) is `split_rate`.
+Currently there are four functions:

+#### `split_rate`

 This function divides a metabolic rate between a group of individuals based on their masses and a metabolic scaling exponent.
 It was used in this recent publication:

 *Benjamin P. Burford, Nicholas Carey, William F. Gilly, Jeremy A.
 Goldbogen.
 2019.
 Grouping reduces the metabolic demand of a social